PropTroniX/E-11-Blaster-Electronics-V1.0/README.md

 4. Select Tools: Select: and Board and select Arduino Nano

-5. Select Tools: PORT: and Select the COM Port your Arduino Nano board is plugged in to.
+5. Select Tools: Port: and Select the COM Port your Arduino Nano board is plugged in to.

 6. Select Tools: Programmer: and choose AVRISP mkII.